cloudmesh-community/sp20-516-220/datacenter.md

 # Data Center Report by Josh Goodman sp20-516-220

-:o2: please add now also  bibtex for refernces put them in datacenter.md

 ## Sacramento Data Center Campus

 ### Overview

-The Sacramento Data Center is a newly constructed (2019) data center that is owned by Prime Data Centers Inc.  It is located in [McClellan Park](https://www.mcclellanpark.com/) outside of Sacramento, CA.
+The Sacramento Data Center [@primedatacenters] is a newly constructed (2019)  data center that is owned by Prime Data Centers Inc [@mcclellanparkdatacenter].
+It is located in McClellan Park [@mcclellanpark] outside of Sacramento, CA.

 ### Building One Specifications